-With aging comes those frustrating dark spots on your face and body.
-But aging isn’t just the only cause for spots.
-Too much sun exposure is more likely to blame for age spots, and that also includes tanning beds—an ultimate no-no for our skin.
+With aging comes those frustrating dark spots on the face and body.
+But aging isn’t the only cause for spots.
+Too much UV light exposure is the real cause of those age spots, and that also includes tanning beds—ultimately a no-no for our skin.

-The science behind age spots comes from melanin, the pigment in our outer layer of skin that gives us color.
-When too much melanin concentrates in one area, we see dark spots.
+The science behind age spots is based around melanin, the pigment in the outer layer of skin that gives us color.
+When too much melanin concentrates in one patch or small area, we see a dark spot there.

 Sun protection is, of course, the most important part of preventing age spots, but for some people, the damage is already done.
-And even though you may have over done it in the sun for several years, there are still ways to reduce the appearance of these unwanted spots.
+But even though you may have overdone it in the sun for several years, there are still ways to reduce the appearance of these unwanted spots.

-Unfortunately, store bought serums and creams can be very expensive and harsh, so we did the research, and here are 13 remedies for treating age spots.
+Store-bought serums and creams can be very expensive and harsh, so we did the research, and here are 13 remedies for treating age spots and whitening skin [source].

 1. Lemon juice